-R.21.
+R. 20.
+TBPS should, through policy, impose and reinforce a positive duty on all officers to disclose potential evidence of police misconduct.
+COMPLETE N/A TBPS Such a duty already exists in legislation.
+However, our policy has been revised to include: "It is the duty of every member of the Thunder Bay Police Service to address behavior that could be deemed as misconduct when learned about or observed."
+Additionally, TBPS has introduced a new Code of Conduct addressing this recommendation directly.
+RECO MMENDATIONS REGARDING MISSING PERSONS CASES • R.21.
 I urge the Ontario government to bring into force Schedule 7, the Missing Persons Act, 2018, as soon as possible.
-Complete N/A Ontario Gov't The Missing Persons Act is now in force and the legislation is being utilized by members of the TBPS to assist them in missing persons cases.
+COMPLETE N/A Ontario Gov't The Missing Persons Act is now in force and the legislation is being utilized by members of the TBPS to assist them in missing persons cases.
 The TBPS has participated in the training from the Ontario Police College to ensure full knowledge and compliance with the Act.
 All TBPS policies have been amended accordingly.
 R.22.
 TBPS and the Thunder Bay Police Services Board should re- evaluate their missing persons policies, procedures, and practices upon review of the report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, due to be released on or before April 30, 2019.
-Ongoing yearly N/A TBPS & TBPSB Note: Input needed from TBPSB The Missing Person Policy has also undergone another internal review in June of 2020 and changes have been made.
+ONGOING (Annual) N/A TBPS & TBPSB Note: Input needed from TBPSB The Missing Person Policy has also undergone another internal review in June of 2020 and changes have been made.
 The TBPSB is also in the process of a policy review and the TBPS will ensure the appropriate changes are made once the Board's review is complete.
 R.23.
 TBPS and the Thunder Bay Police Services Board should re- evaluate their missing persons policies, procedures and practices upon review of the Honourable Gloria Epstein's report on Toronto Police Service's missing persons investigations due to be released in April, 2020.
-Ongoing Goal: June 2021 for initial report Long Term: Multi-year Not yet known but could be significant TBPS & TBPSB The Honourable Gloria Epstein's report was released on April 9, 2021.
+ONGOING Goal: June 2021 for initial report Long Term: Multi-year Not yet known but could be significant TBPS & TBPSB The Honourable Gloria Epstein's report was released on April 9, 2021.
 The TBPS is in the initial phases of reviewing the report.
 A longer presentation and implementation strategy will be presented to the Board in June 2021.
-RECO MMENDATIONS REGARDING THE RELATIONSHIP BETWEEN AND THE CORC NER'S OFFICE R.24.
+Update: The Service provided update reports as to how it is implementing the recommendations as outlined in Epstein's report.
+Reports went to the board in September and October of 2021.
+The next report will come in the first half of 2022.
+RECO MMENDATIONS REGARDING THE RELATIONSHIP BETWEEN THE POLICE AN ND THE COR ONER'S OFFICE R.24.
 The Office of the Chief Coroner, Ontario's Chief Forensic Pathologist, the Regional Coroner, and TBPS should implement the Thunder Bay Death Investigations Framework on a priority basis and should evaluate and modify it as required, with the input of the parties, annually.
-Complete N/A TBPS & Coroner's Office The Service has concluded in-house training with all officers that addresses the investigative relationship between the Police and the Coroner.
+COMPLETE N/A TBPS & Coroner's Office The Service has concluded in-house training with all officers that addresses the investigative relationship between the Police and the Coroner.
 The Coroner's office is invited and does attend to assist in delivering this training.
 There is a working framework in place as outlined above that will be utilized on an ongoing basis.
-R.25.
-The Office of the Chief Coroner should ensure police officers and coroners are trained on the framework to promote its effective implementation.
-See R.24 See R.24 See R.24 See R.24 R.26.
-The Office of the Chief Coroner and TBPS should publicly report on the ongoing implementation of the framework in a way that does not prejudice ongoing investigations of prosecutions.
-See R.24 See R.24 See R.24 See R.24